briansan/node/master/reference/calicoctl/commands/label.md

   Attempting to label resources that do not exist will get an error.

-  Attempting to remove a label that does not in the resource will get an error.
+  Attempting to remove a label that does not exist in the resource will get an error.

   When labeling a resource on an existing key:
   - gets an error if option --overwrite is not provided.